Wazuh server cluster

 Master node

-• Local integrity thread: Calculates the hash of all the files to be synchronized.
+• Local integrity thread: This calculates the hash of all the files to be synchronized.
 This requires high CPU usage.

-• Agent info thread: A section of this task sends all the agents' information to the wazuh-db.
+• Agent info thread: A section of this task sends all the Wazuh agent information to the wazuh-db.
 The communication is done in small chunks so as not to saturate the service socket.
 This turned this task into a somewhat slow process and not a good candidate for asyncio.

 • Integrity thread: Compressing files, which is done inside this task, is fully synchronous and can block the parent cluster process.